 With all the information buzzing around solar energy, there’s a lot of misinformation floating around as well.
 Let’s take a look at some of the most common solar energy myths to separate fact from fiction.

 1) Solar energy is expensive.

 For years, renewable energy opponents touted fossil fuels as the cheaper energy option – but that’s just not true anymore.
 Now, solar energy only costs 3-6 cents per kilowatt-hour, compared to 5-17 cents for traditional fossil fuels.
 According to recent research by the International Renewable Energy Agency (IRENA), many new-build renewable energy projects top the list of cheapest energy options, even when compared to their low-cost, coal-based counterparts.
-And with community solar, those cost savings get passed right on to subscribers, who save up to 10% on their monthly energy costs.
+And with community solar, those cost savings get passed right on to subscribers, who save up to 10% on their energy costs.

 2) Solar energy doesn’t work when the weather is bad.

 Obviously, solar panels require sunlight to produce energy.
 While it’s true they collect less energy when it’s cloudy, the amount of energy produced is still enough to provide savings on your energy bill.
 In fact, solar panels love winter weather – they actually perform better in colder temperatures.
 Worried about snow?
 Most solar farms install solar panels at an angle, allowing snow and ice to slide off.
 Innovations in battery technology also allow solar panels to collect energy when the sunshine is plentiful, ensuring there’s plenty of power available at all times – even at night.